 This part of the web interface is where you specify your object detection configuration.
 There are different pages where you can define:

-This part of the web interface displays the results of an object detection run both graphically (viewer, top) and numerically (detection grid, bottom).
+This part of the web interface displays the results of an object detection run both graphically (viewer, top) and numerically (objects table, bottom).
 These allow you to have both qualitative and quantitative feedback on the performance of object detection, and are powerful tools for inspecting and optimizing your application.